ruester/gfz-command-line-tool-repository/doc/FormatConversionProcesses.md

 # Processes for format conversion

-We also provide services for converting data from one format to an other.
+We provide services for converting data from one format to an other one.
 This mostly focus on having an OGC compliant data format for some of the more expert and domain focused file formats that are around in risk analysis.

 This is true for the quakeml file format as well as for shakemaps.

 ## QuakeMLTransformationProcess

 The basic format of the quakeledger process is quakeml that is valid according to the xsd file at http://quakeml.org/xmlns/quakeml/1.2/QuakeML-1.2.xsd.

-We had some affort to improve quakeledger to support this format, because the older quakeml format - and so the output of the original quakeledger - was not valid.
+We had some afford to improve quakeledger to support this format, because the older quakeml format - and so the output of the original quakeledger - was not valid.